sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ```

 **Making API Requests**
 This is the holy grail of any SPA (sic).
 Though my blog does not need a mechanism to make outside api calls as all my posts are hosted within, I've written it to illustrate the concept.
-The request method takes the api to call and call backs and fires the request.
+The request method takes the api stub, call back functions, params and fires the request.
 This is also part of the [utils library][5].
 (Please be careful of CORS here).

 The function to make api calls looks like this...
 ```